uscool/gemini-stock-prediction-system/README.md

 This project is provided as-is for educational purposes.
 Use at your own risk.

-PLEASE ENSURE THAT THIS IS NOT A PROFESSIONAL EXECUTION SYSTEM, WE DO NOT TAKE ANY LIABAILITY FOR THIS PROJECT'S OUTCOMES *For support and questions, please open an issue on GitHub.*
+PLEASE ENSURE THAT THIS IS NOT A PROFESSIONAL EXECUTION SYSTEM, WE DO NOT TAKE ANY LIABAILITY FOR THIS PROJECT'S OUTCOMES

 SIDE NOTE: This README is AI generated